The 2021 NWFCU Foundation Scholarship Program is now open!

-In honor of our 15th anniversary, the Northwest Federal Credit Union Foundation awarded $150,000 to 26 recipients and to Northern Virginia Community College’s Helping Hands and Lifeline Program on June 12, 2019 as part of this year’s 2018 Scholarship Program.
+In honor of our 15th anniversary, the Northwest Federal Credit Union Foundation awarded $150,000 to 26 recipients and to Northern Virginia Community College’s Helping Hands and Lifeline Program on June 12, 2019.

 Since its inception in 2005, Northwest Federal Credit Union Foundation has awarded $1,507,000 to a total of 332 award recipients, with additional financial contributions from The Central Intelligence Retirees Association (CIRA) and NW Capital Management, to deserving students who have demonstrated leadership, dedication and commitment in school, at home and in the community.